LunarG/VulkanTools/vkconfig/vkconfig.md

 The Vulkan Configurator is a graphical application that allows a user to specify which layers will be loaded by Vulkan applications at runtime.
 It provides an alternative to setting layers through environment variables or an application's layer selection.
-In addition, it allows using layers from non-standard locations, selecting the ordering for implicit layers, and specifying settings for layers that vkconfig supports.
+In addition, it allows using layers from non-standard locations, selecting the ordering for implicit layers, and specifying settings for layers that Vulkan Configurator supports.

 ## Using the Vulkan Configurator